fartinmartin/fartinmartin/README.md

 ### Hello!
-I am a digital designer with a focus in front end development, motion, and brand identity.
+I am a digital designer with a focus in front end development and motion.

 I dabble in `HTML`, `CSS`, `jQuery`, `JavaScript`, `WordPress`, `React.js`, `Gatsby.js`, `Vue.js`, `Nuxt.js`, `Google Firebase`, and `TypeScript`!